maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 \*\*\*Please remember to cite the source you are using in the README.MD file under image sources!!!

 Put the link to the specific image you are using as well as a link to the artists deviant art page.
+Also contact the artists through deviant art / email them if they put one to let them know you are using their images.
+Ask for permission first and if they say no, please change the images.

 For example -

 I add the link to the specific image I am using to the README.md as well as a link to the deviant art page of disneyfreak007